neuecc/LightNode/README.md

 Client is very simple, too.

-> Currently provides only for Portable Class Library.
-But we plan for Unity3D and TypeScript.
+> Currently provides for Portable Class Library and Unity3D.
+We plan for TypeScript.

 Language Interoperability
 ---